AMERICAN GOAT SOCIETY (AGS) BOARD MEMBER CODE OF ETHICS

 Historian: Gathers together all forms of data that make up the history of AGS, categorizing specific items so things can be looked up, Example: all known issues of the Voice, BOD minutes and decisions by year, policy changes/dates, photos and publications etc. Putting all of this together then transcribing/scanning into a format that can be saved to disk.
 This would be an ongoing project.

-Judges: Makes recommendations to the BOD on issues relating to judges training as well as complaints filed against judges or shows.
-Membership comprised of 2/3 judges, 1/3 members who are not judges.
+Judges/Classification: Makes recommendations to the BOD on issues relating to judges training as well as complaints filed against judges or shows.
+Makes recommendations to the BOD on issues relating to classification and training of classifiers as well as complaints filed against classifiers.
+Membership comprised of 2/3 judges or classifiers and 1/3 members who are not judges or classifiers

 Show Rules: Clarifies and writes recommendations to BOD concerning show rules for AGS shows.
 Also reviews any proposed changes to show forms etc. Reviews disputed show results and works with office to resolve.